 - Optional: Cooked potatoes (cubed, for serving)

 - Optional: Cooked broccoli (roughly diced, for serving)

 - Optional: Cooked cauliflower (roughly diced, for serving)

-- Sauté the onions, tossing frequently, until brown and caramelized, about 15–20 minutes.
+Sauté the onions, tossing frequently, until brown and caramelized about 15 to 20 minutes.

 Toss the cheeses with the flour in a medium mixing bowl until evenly coated.